Holy. Frakkin. Wow.

 So, I attended, no, experienced my very first Dragon*Con.
 It was on a scale of something that I have never seen before.
 Tens of thousands of freaks and geeks, many in costume, descended upon downtown Atlanta to laugh, squee, drink, and just be themselves (or whoever they want to be) for a while.

-Some classic superheroes, at least one with a new spin!
-Lots more pictures, including some of Tim and me in costume, are on Picasa and Facebook.
+Lots of pictures, including some of Tim and me in costume, are on Picasa and Facebook.

 I actually spent a lot of my time at Skeptrack.
 I finally got to meet many wonderful people that I had only know of through their writing or podcasts or through Twitter.
 We had SUCH a blast!
 These intelligent, creative people are each in their own right a force of nature, so the congregation of them in one place was simply spectacular.
 Conversations started early in the day with the first panels, and stretched well into the next AM.
 I don’t think I can do justice to each and every person that I met there so I’ll just say, thank you!
 And a special thanks to Derek and Swoopy of Skepticality for all of us even being there.